browserengineering/book/src/lab3-tests.md

 This section handles a refactor that's introduced later in in Section 3.5; you can ignore it.
-Basically, if you've already created a `Layout` class it creates a sub `layout` function that calls it and undoes a lot of later changes like font changes, leading, and so on, for testing previous sections.
+Basically, if you've already created a `Layout` class it creates a stub `layout` function that calls it and undoes a lot of later changes like font changes, leading, and so on, for testing previous sections.